nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 $ pip install ipychart
 ```

-That's all.
+That's about it.
 You can now start a Jupyter Notebook and start using ipychart !

 ::: danger
-If you are working with a virtual environment, **please be sure to launch the notebook from the same environment where you installed ipychart**:
+If you are working within a virtual environment, **please make sure to launch the notebook from the same environment out of which you installed ipychart**:
 ```bash
 $ source activate myenv # or conda activate myenv (myenv) $ jupyter notebook # notebook is launched from myenv environment